State service portal

 It is increasingly popular among young people to choose to spend part or full study time abroad.
 The choice of a national and study programme may be influenced by the national education system, study fees, cost of living, etc.

 The various information resources and services provided by the State can make it easier to choose and help to make a reasoned decision.

-Available on the European Commission's websiteeducation Qualification Comparison Instrument, which makes it possible to compare the levels of education of different countries to each other and to understand how to “translate” the education obtained in any country of the European Union.
-More detailed information at the National Coordination Point of the Academic Information Centreon the website.
+There is available on the European Commission's website education Qualification Comparison Instrument, which makes it possible to compare the levels of education of different countries to each other and to understand how to “translate” the education obtained in any country of the European Union.
+More detailed information at the National Coordination Point of the Academic Information Centre website.

 The Latvian diploma, attestation or other documents which need to be submitted abroad may be certified or legalised.
 This is done to bring public documents drawn up in one country into legal force in another country.
-Read more about this by the Ministry of Foreign Affairson the website.
+Read more about this on the Ministry of Foreign Affairs website.

 When travelling abroad, it is helpful to consider all health risks in the event of sudden illness, injury, etc.

 In such situations, the European Health Insurance Card, or EHIC, is useful, which confirms your right to receive the necessary or emergency healthcare to the same extent as it is provided to the people of the country concerned.

 The EHIC shall be a plastic card attesting that the person is a Member State of the European Union, a Member State of the European Economic Area (Iceland, Norway, Liechtenstein) or a Swiss Confederation and is socially insured in his or her country.

 The card is intended for use in foreign countries for a temporary period of up to three months.
 This means that during the period of validity of the EHIC, the card holder may be travelling for a duration of not more than three months and the card will be valid.
 If the journey is longer, the card will not be valid, even if the journey is part of the EHIC term of validity.
 For students, however, when they go to study or practice, the EHIC is issued for the entire period of study/practice.